Visa requirements for Chilean citizens

-15th in the world according to the Henley Passport Index.
+13th in the world according to the Henley Passport Index.
 The Chilean passport is the most powerful passport in Latin America and is the 3rd most powerful overall in the Americas, according to the Henley Passport Index.

-As of 2024, the passports of Chile, Brunei, South Korea, and Israel are the only ones to allow visa-free access to all G8 countries.
+As of 2026, the passports of Chile, Brunei, and South Korea, are the only ones to allow visa-free access to all 5 Permanent members of the United Nations Security Council countries.

-Chile is also currently the only Latin American country that has both visa-waiver access to the United States and visa free access to Canada.
+Chile is also currently the only Latin American country that has both visa-waiver access to the United States and visa-free access to Canada.
 In addition, citizens of Chile do not need a passport when traveling to Argentina, Bolivia, Brazil, Colombia, Ecuador, Paraguay, Peru, or Uruguay, where they may just use their Cédula de Identidad or identity cards.